PoisotLab/ms_straight_lines/manuscript.md

 In this paper we will compare our flexible links model to three previous models for $L$.
 We estimate parameters and compare the performance of all models using open data from the `mangal.io` networks database [@PoisBais16].
-We show how this model not only outperforms existing efforts at predicting the number of links, but also has numerous desirable properties from which novel insights about the structure of food webs can be derived.
+This online, open-access database collects published information on all kinds of ecological networks, including 255 food webs detailing interactions between consumers and resources.
+We use these data to show how our flexible links model not only outperforms existing efforts at predicting the number of links, but also has numerous desirable properties from which novel insights about the structure of food webs can be derived.

 # Results and Discussion